 BACKGROUND:The Andros Island rock iguana is classified as Endangered by the International Union for the Conservation of Nature (IUCN).
 Threats to the species include habitat degradation, non-native species, illegal hunting and smuggling for the illicit pet trade.
 Shedd Aquarium and Dr. Knapp have been studying Andros iguanas since 1999.
 Since its inception, Dr. Knapp’s research has yielded valuable information on the endangered iguanas, as well as influenced Bahamian policy to further protect the species.
 In 2005, Shedd along with our partners drafted a conservation action plan with local leaders in order to protect the species.
 In 2009, the Bahamian government expanded an existing national park on Andros Island based in part on Shedd’s research and population studies.
 Though promising contributions, the ultimate goal of the research will not be realized until the Bahamian rock iguanas are protected indefinitely.

-VISUALS: Citizen scientists release three adult iguanas after assessing and tagging them, all to contribute to Shedd Aquarium’s research on the endangered Andros Island rock iguana.
+VISUALS: Community scientists release three adult iguanas after assessing and tagging them, all to contribute to Shedd Aquarium’s research on the endangered Andros Island rock iguana.
 Found on Andros Island, iguanas 25, 70 and 102 majestically sprint away toward tree cover and their established territory.